blbadger/blbadger.github.io/language-representations.md

 \mathtt{\; this \; adolesc \; a \; prompt \; sentence.}
 $$

-These representations yeild the same next character output for a trained GPT-2, indicating that they are considered to be nearly the same as the target input with respect to that model as well.
+These representations yield the same next character output for a trained GPT-2, indicating that they are considered to be nearly the same as the target input with respect to that model as well.

 To get an idea of how effective our gradient procedure is in terms of metric distances, we can construct a shifted input $e'$ as follows